viaacode/colorchecker/README.md

 * [Installation and general usage](https://colab.research.google.com/drive/1OreAxCrCTkTqbIxu2Z_8KWuCujKyyncI?usp=sharing)&nbsp; 🚀 RECOMMENDED

+## Download Pretrained weights and dataset

+Download the pretrained weights trained for ~300 epochs to directly use the model for inference.

+To train the model, download colorchecker.yaml and colorchecker dataset.
+The dataset is a small 60-image dataset which is already split into train, test and evaluate.
+Train and test are used for training and validating the model, while evaluate is used to test the model after training.

+The dataset and pretrained weights are present in the [weights.zip](https://github.com/tckrishna/colorchecker/blob/19bb2ae539e201e666ea6b50b745b7bb2c6b8f34/weights.zip) and [dataset.zip](https://github.com/tckrishna/colorchecker/blob/19bb2ae539e201e666ea6b50b745b7bb2c6b8f34/dataset.zip) respeectively.

 ## Inference

-`detect.py` runs inference on a variety of sources, downloading models automatically from the [latest YOLOv3 release](https://github.com/ultralytics/yolov3/releases) and saving results to `runs/detect`.
+`detect.py` runs inference on a variety of sources, based on the model unzipped from the weights.zip and saving results to `runs/detect`.

 ```bash

 $ python detect.py --source 0  # webcam